ethanpyth/MiniGame/README.md

 # POO_with_php

-this repository it's for increase my knowledge in php by studying the OOP(object oriented Programming
+This repository it's for increasing my knowledge in php by studying the OOP(object oriented Programming)

+## Technologies

+Project is written with :
+* PHP : 8.1
+* composer autoloader
+* ext-pdo : *